1. Brockloch Eco Retreat Treehouse

 Brockloch Eco Retreat Treehouse, Dumfries & Galloway © Julie Nicolson, Brockloch Farm

-This imaginative build should be on the must do list for anyone who is even slightly design-conscious.
+This imaginative build should be on the must do list for anyone who is even slightly design-conscious and looking for a special treehouse break.
 The Brockloch Eco Retreat Treehouse, near Kirkpatrick Durham, Dumfries & Galloway, is a breathtaking treetop hideaway which simultaneously looks other-worldly and harmonious to its woodland environment and, with no TV or Wi-Fi, it's perfect for those wanting a couple of days off the grid.
 Lose yourself in your thoughts as you take a long soak in the bathtub and watch the stars through the skylight at this quaint treehouse hideaway.

 Find more treehouses to stay in across Scotland.

 Overlooking the Moray Firth on a family-run farm, this is one vintage rail carriage that you'll want to get on board with.
 The converted Coastal Carriage, near Rosehearty, Aberdeenshire, is a real labour of love; outside, it's a cheerful sight in letter box-red, with wood panels and a grassy roof.
 Inside, you'll find a welcoming and cosy space, with its woodburning stove and comfy double bed - perhaps the best place imaginable to snuggle down in rural retreat after a busy day exploring the Banffshire coast.

 Skye Shepherd Huts near Broadford, Isle of Skye © SSH